D-dimensional self-gravitating lattice gas in general relativity: Abstract

 \section{Abstract}

-Using a lattice gas equation of state combined with the D-dimensional Tolman-Oppenheimer-Volkoff equation and the Friedman equations, we investigate the possibility of formation of a black hole as well as the time evolution of the scale factor and the density profile.
-The numerical results show that in a $2+1$ dimensional spacetime, the mass is independent of the central pressure and the formation of only compact object with finite constant mass such as white dwarf are possible.
-However, in a $3+1$ dimensional spacetime, self-gravity leads to the formation of compact with a large gap of mass that include white dwarf and Neutron Star.
-The results point also that beyond certain critical central pressure, the stars are unstable against gravitational collapse, and it ends in Black hole.
-Analysis of spacetime of higher dimension shows that the gravity has the stronger effect in $3+1$ dimension.
-Numerical solutions of the Friedman equations show that effect curvature of spacetime increases with increasing temperature, but deceases with increasing dimensionality beyond $D=3$.
+Using a lattice equation of state combined with the D-dimensional Tolman-Oppenheimer-Volkoff equation and the Friedmann equations, we investigate the possibility of the formation of compact objects as well as the time evolution of the scale factor and the density profile of a self-gravitating material cluster.
+The numerical results show that in a $2+1$ dimensional spacetime, the mass is independent of the central pressure.
+Hence, the formation of only compact objects with a finite constant mass similar to the white dwarf is possible.
+However, in a $3+1$ dimensional spacetime, self-gravity leads to the formation of compact objects with a large gap of mass and the corresponding phase diagram has the same structure as the one for Neutron Star.
+The results also show that beyond certain critical central pressure, the star is unstable against gravitational collapse, and it may end in a black hole.
+Analysis of spacetimes of higher dimensions shows that gravity has the stronger effect in $3+1$ dimensions.
+Numerical solutions of the Friedmann equations show that the effect of the curvature of spacetime increases with increasing temperature, but decreases with increasing dimensionality beyond $D=3$.